 Yeast & Irritation

-By Brandy K., Director, Your Whole Baby of Tennessee
+By Brandy Kincaid, Director, Your Whole Baby of Tennessee

 Yeast infection and irritation happen to both girls and boys (circumcised or intact).
 Treatment for yeast infection and irritation on intact boys is simple and foreskin amputation as a "solution" is unnecessary.